rollehfoh/ANY.RUN/connectors/Microsoft/Microsoft Sentinel/README.md

 ______________________________________________________________________

-# Microsoft Sentinel Connectors for ANY.RUN Interactive Malware Sandbox
+# Microsoft Sentinel Connectors for ANY.RUN Malware Sandbox

 ## Overview